rkcabell/Halvorsen_p5/readme.md

 # Halvorsen Chaotic Attractor Simulation

 This repository contains a visualization of the **Halvorsen Chaotic Attractor** implemented in `p5.js`.
-Chaotic attractors are mathematical systems that
+Chaotic attractors are mathematical systems that evolve toward a set of states, but varies wildly depending on starting conditions

 ## Overview